 Wellington Bamboo Branch Songs: A Crowd Translation project

-Are you curious about Chinese poetry written in and about Wellington?
-Explore a little-known poetic genre, the life and work of Lionel Chan, and celebrate the transformation of early New Zealand Chinese literary heritage into Kiwi English for a new generation of readers.
+Explore a little-known poetic genre, the life and work of Lionel Chan, and celebrate the transformation of early NZ Chinese literary heritage into Kiwi English.

 About Wellington Bamboo Branch Songs 《惠靈頓竹枝詞》